gcallah/BookReviews/pilkington.md

 there will no longer be nations with above-replacement birth rates from which to import people.

 Furthermore, importing workers to make up for low native birth rates also harms countries they are being imported from.
-As PP puts it:
+As Pilkington puts it:

 "Liberal Westerners were in effect utilizing economic incentives to break up families and communities in the developing world to provide cheap labour in the developed countries...
 Rather than seeing this for what it is -- the outsourcing of raising children -- liberals dressed this up as a form of altruism.
 Bizarrely, under late liberalism, support for biological imperialism became a test of one's morality..."
-(140)

 Aging Western societies with below replacement birth rates also create internal conflicts in those societies.
-The interests of the older portion of society, who holds most of the assets, and are happy to see the prices of those assets rise, are at odds with the interests of the younger people, who, just starting out in their career, have little in the way of savings and would like to purchase assets at lower prices.
-This problem is especially acute in the area of housing, where, as PP points out, wealthy seniors are purchasing second homes for their vacations, while young people are unable to afford first homes to live in.
+The interests of the older generations, who hold most of the assets, and are happy to see the prices of those assets continuously rise, are at odds with the interests of the younger people, who, just starting out in their career, have little in the way of savings and would like to purchase assets at lower prices.
+This problem is especially acute in the area of housing, where, as Pilkington points out, wealthy seniors are purchasing second homes for their vacations, while young people are unable to afford first homes to live in.

-In response to these problems, PP recommends post-liberal societies make family creation and support a priority in policy making; for example, he advocates state-subsidized housing for families.
+In response to these problems, Pilkington recommends post-liberal societies make family creation and support a priority in policy making; for example, he advocates state-subsidized housing for families.

-When it comes to macroeconomics, PP is scornful of the typical free-trader's response to the disruptions free trade causes:
+When it comes to macroeconomics, Pilkington is scornful of the typical free-trader's response to the disruptions free trade causes:

 "If the worker ends up in a depressed region of his country addicted to opiates for the rest of his life, all the